 A list of San Antonio nonprofit area breast cancer resources for the uninsured and underinsured follows.
 In addition, you may be eligible for Social Security disability benefits with breast cancer.
 As this process can be very confusing, here is an article that explains the benefits and how to determine if you are eligible.

-If you have any additions or questions about the resources, compiled by Alamo Breast Cancer Foundation, please email firstname.lastname@example.org.
+The ABCF Resource Guide was developed to provide a breast cancer reference tool for women and men diagnosed with breast cancer as well as for health care professionals.
+If you have any additions or questions about the resources, compiled by Alamo Breast Cancer Foundation, please email email@example.com.

 - Where to Get Mammograms and Breast Exams

 - Financial Assistance